 - represented an augmented intelligence platform company in late-stage financing and concurrent acquisition of a machine learning and management solutions provider

-In addition, Ms. Estevez regularly dedicates time to pro bono matters.
-Among other cases, she co-chaired representation of an individual criminally prosecuted for fraud, conspiracy and conversion in relation to a U.S. Department of State grant in the Eastern District of Virginia, helped an animal rights group navigate the requirements of the Competition in Contracting Act (CICA) with the U.S. Department of Agriculture and assisted a conditional permanent resident with a Violence Against Women Act (VAWA) petition.
+Ms. Estevez is actively involved in pro bono matters and community-based organizations.
+Among other cases, she assisted a service-disabled veteran in a military discharge upgrade application, co-chaired representation of an individual criminally prosecuted for fraud, conspiracy and conversion in relation to a U.S. Department of State grant in the Eastern District of Virginia, and helped an animal rights group navigate the requirements of the Competition in Contracting Act (CICA) with the U.S. Department of Agriculture.

 - George Mason University School of Law, J.D., magna cum laude

 - University of Maryland, B.S., Psychology and Criminology/Criminal Justice, summa cum laude

 - U.S. Court of Appeals for the Second Circuit